ficsit-felix/ficsit-felix/README.md

 It uses JavaScript, Vue, three.js and some other libraries for the frontend and TypeScript for Firebase functions on the backend.
 It is currently in the prototype stage.
 Any contributions are greatly appreciated!

-You can find python scripts to transform save files to json and back at https://github.com/bitowl/satisfactory-save-format.

-There is a save file editor for Windows in development at https://github.com/Goz3rr/SatisfactorySaveEditor.

 ## Development
 Install the dependencies:
 ```